Megidd/Feather/README.md

 ## Optimize usage process

-Another plugin command, i.e. `FeatherLighten`, helps you optimize the 3D model design[^1].
+Another plugin command, i.e. `FeatherUsable`, helps you optimize the 3D model design[^1].
 You can strengthen the model while decreasing its weight.
 The finite element analysis - FEA - along with topology optimization are used.

 An optimized 3D model will be generated.
 Some elements of the original 3D model are removed without affecting the required strength.